particle-iot/docs/src/content/reference/developer-tools/jtag.md

 ![ST-LINK/v2](/assets/images/jtag-09stlink.jpg)

-The ST-LINK can only be used with Gen 2 devices (Photon, P1, Electron, and E Series) that use a STM32 processor.
+The ST-LINK can only be used with Gen 2 devices (Photon, P1, Electron, and E-Series) that use a STM32 processor.

 On Windows, with the ST-LINK/v2 you can use the ST-Link Windows software which provides an easy-to-use graphical interface.
 It can only be used with Gen 2 devices.